nsidc/granule-metgen/README.md

 ##### Geospatial Bounds Configuration

-MetGenC can extract polygon vertices directly from the `geospatial_bounds` NetCDF attribute when it contains a WKT POLYGON string.
+MetGenC can extract polygon vertices directly from the `geospatial_bounds` netCDF attribute when it contains a WKT POLYGON string.
 This extracts all polygon vertices as individual points, providing an alternative to the default of using spatial coordinate values to generate a polygon.
  **If no `geospatial_bounds_crs` attribute exists, the